|Chief of Police

 Community Service Specialist

-Patrol is divided into four teams, each deployed on 12-hour shifts.
-This consists of two day shift teams (A & B) and two night shifts teams (A & B).
-A sergeant or corporal supervises officers assigned to each team.
+Patrol is the main function of the Operations Division, and the workhorse of BPD.
+A sergeant supervises officers assigned to each team.
 Patrol is typically the first line of contact the public has with the police department.
-Officers perform their duties utilizing cars, bicycles, golf cart, and foot patrol.
-Patrol has an authorized staff of 4 sergeants, 1 corporal, and 17 patrol officers.
+Officers perform their duties utilizing cars, bicycles, utility vehicles, and foot patrol.

 Patrol provides 24-hour response to calls for police service, conducts preventive patrols, enforces traffic laws, conducts preliminary investigations into criminal activity, arrests criminal offenders, and seeks proactive interactions with citizens and groups.